What Is A Heat Pump?

 What Is A Furnace?

-The fuel source is the major difference between a furnace and a heat pump.
+When making a heat pump comparison with traditional furnaces, the fuel source emerges as the major difference between the two systems.
 A heat pump operates on electricity, while a furnace uses natural gas, heating oil, or propane.
-A heat pump is positioned outside the home and is generally connected to an electric furnace called an air handler.
+Heat pumps are positioned outside the home and are generally connected to electric furnaces called air handlers.

 However, there are a few other differences you should consider: